crewjam/go-cloudformation/README.md

 ## Object Types

-Top level objects in Cloudformation are called resources.
-They have names like AWS::S3::Bucket and appear as values in the "Resources" mapping.
-We remove the punctuation from the name to derive a golang structure name like S3Bucket.
+Top level objects in CloudFormation are called resources.
+They have names like *AWS::S3::Bucket* and appear as values in the "Resources" mapping.
+We remove the punctuation and redundant words from the name to derive a golang structure name like *S3Bucket*.

-There other non-resource structures that are refered to either by resources or by other structures.
-These objects have names with spaces like "Amazon S3 Versioning Configuration".
-To derive a golang type name the non-letter characters are removed to get S3VersioningConfiguration.
+There are other non-resource structs that are refered to resources or other non-resource structs.
+These objects have names with spaces in them, like "Amazon S3 Versioning Configuration".
+To derive a golang type name the non-letter characters and redundant words are removed to get *S3VersioningConfiguration*.

 ## Type System

+CloudFormation uses three scalar types: *string*, *int* and *bool*.
+When they appear as properties we represent them as `*StringExpr`, `*IntegerExpr`, and `*BoolExpr` respectively.

+    type StringExpr struct {
+      Func    StringFunc
+      Literal string
+    }

+    // StringFunc is an interface provided by objects that represent
+    // CloudFormation functions that can return a string value. type StringFunc interface {
+      Func
+      String() *StringExpr
+    }

-Cloudformation uses three scalar types: string, int and bool.
-When they appear as properties we represent them as *StringExpr, *IntegerExpr, and *BoolExpr respectively.
-These types reflect that fact that a scalar type could be a literal string, int or bool, or could be a JSON dictionary representing a function call.
-(The *Expr structs have custom MarshalJSON and UnmarshalJSON that account for this)
+These types reflect that fact that a scalar type could be a literal value (`"us-east-1"`) or a JSON dictionary representing a function call (`{"Ref": "AWS::Region"`).

-Another vagary of the cloudformation language is that in cases where a list of objects is expects, a single object can provided.
-To account for this, whenever a list of objects appears, a custom type *WhateverList is used.
-This allows us to add a custom UnmarshalJSON which transforms an object into a list containing an object.
+Another vagary of the CloudFormation language is that in cases where a list of objects is expected, a single object can provided.
+For example, `AutoScalingLaunchConfiguration` has a property `BlockDeviceMappings` which is a list of `AutoScalingBlockDeviceMapping`.
+Valid CloudFormation document can specify a single `AutoScalingBlockDeviceMapping` rather than a list.
+To model list, we use a custom type `AutoScalingBlockDeviceMappingList` which is just a `[]AutoScalingBlockDeviceMapping` with extra functions attached.

 ## Known Issues

-The `x.y = cloudformation.String("foo")` is cumbersome (but on balance, I think the best way to handle the vagaries of the CloudFormation syntax).
+The `cloudformation.String("foo")` is cumbersome for scalar literals.
+On balance, I think the best way to handle the vagaries of the CloudFormation syntax, but it doesn't make it terribly much easier.
+A similar approach is taken by aws-sdk-go (and is similarly cumbersome).

 There are some types that are not parsed fully and appear as `interface{}`.

-As I worked on this I worked through getting all the template files in examples/ to marshal & unmarshal correctly.
-This package works for our purposes, but I wouldn't be surprised if there are parts of CloudFormation we are not using that break.
-Please report them!
+I worked through public template files I could find, making sure the library could accurately serialize and unserialize them.
+In this process I discovered some of the idiosyncracies described.
+This package works for our purposes, but I wouldn't be surprised if there are more idiosyncracies hidden in parts of CloudFormation we are not using.

+Feedback, bug reports and pull requests are gratefully accepted.